puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 None of these parameters are mandatory (default values will be used).

 -   **cli-topology:max-connection-attempts** - Maximum number of initial connection attempts
     (default value: 1).
-In a case, we have unstable devices in our network it might be useful to provide `max-connection-attempts` higher than the default value.
-It would try to connect `n` times before throwing an ssh connection error.
+If there are unstable devices in the network it might be useful to provide `max-connection-attempts` higher than the default value.
+It would try to connect `n` times before throwing an ssh connection exception.
 -   **cli-topology:max-reconnection-attempts** - Maximum number of reconnection attempts
     (default value: 1). `max-reconnection-attempts` is not that necessary to set.
 Uniconfig does not keep idle sessions open longer than it is necessary.